apple-fritter/flowmark/README.md

   -o, --output OUTPUT  Output file (use '-' for stdout) -w, --width WIDTH    Line width to wrap to
-  -p, --plaintext      Process as plaintext (no Markdown parsing) -s, --semantic       Enable semantic (sentence-based) line breaks (only applies to
+  -p, --plaintext      Process as plaintext (no Markdown parsing) -s, --semantic       Enable semantic (sentence-based) line breaks (only applies to Markdown
-                       Markdown mode)
+                       mode)
-  -c, --cleanups       Enable (safe) cleanups for common issues like accidentally
+  -c, --cleanups       Enable (safe) cleanups for common issues like accidentally boldfaced
-                       boldfaced section headers (only applies to Markdown mode) -i, --inplace        Edit the file in place (ignores --output) --nobackup           Do not make a backup of the original file when using --inplace --auto               Same as `--inplace --nobackup --semantic --cleanups --smartquotes`, as a
+                       section headers (only applies to Markdown mode) --smartquotes        Convert straight quotes to typographic (curly) quotes and apostrophes (only applies to Markdown mode)
+  -i, --inplace        Edit the file in place (ignores --output) --nobackup           Do not make a backup of the original file when using --inplace --auto               Same as `--inplace --nobackup --semantic --cleanups --smartquotes`, as a